JonathonReinhart/scuba/docs/introduction.rst

 Introduction
 ============
 Scuba makes it easier to use Docker containers in everyday development.
-It is intended to be used by developers in ``make`` or ``scons``-based build environments, where the entire build environment is encapsulated in a Docker container.
+It is intended to allow a developer to commit an environment setup where the entire build environment is encapsulated in a Docker container.

 Its purpose is to lower the barrier to using Docker for everyday builds.
 Scuba keeps you from having to remember a complex ``docker run`` command line, and